-Environmental-related technical reports and studies are a critical component in achieving nature-positive development.
+Technical reports and studies are a critical component in achieving nature-positive development.
 They are what the County relies on to determine what natural features are present, the level of impact that the development will have on their function, and how mitigation measures may lower that impact.
 They can also be used to identify hazard lands that are not suitable for development as well as the potential cumulative impacts of development on a specific area.
 All technical reports and environmental studies must be completed by a qualified professional who has a minimum three years of relevant experience to the subject matter and is licensed to practice in the Province of Alberta.

-Some technical assessments or studies may have more specific requirements for which professional bodies or even which practice areas a qualified professional needs to be certified in.
-For example, a Professional Agrologist may complete a wetland delineation only if their practice areas and years of experience qualify them as a Qualified Wetland Practitioner per the Provincial standards.
+Some technical assessments or studies may have more specific requires for which professional bodies or even which practice areas a qualified professional needs to be certified in.
+For example, a Professional Agrologist may complete a wetland delineation only if their practice areas and years of experience qualify them as Qualified Wetland Practitioner per the Provincial standards.
 In addition to specific requirements for professionals, field assessments must be completed at the appropriate time of year.
-For example, timing wildlife surveys to species' activity patterns and conducting vegetation assessments during the active growing season is required.
-An overview of technical reports and studies often required during planning and development activities, along with their associated detailed requirements, can be found in Appendix 2 as well as Planning and Development's Supporting Documents Guide.
+For example, timing wildlife surveys to species' activity pattern and conducting vegetation assessments during the active growing season is required.
+An overview of technical reports and studies often required during planning and development activities, along with their associated detailed requirements, can be found in Appendix 2.